japila-books/spark-sql-internals/docs/physical-operators/ObjectConsumerExec.md

 ----

 [[references]]
-`ObjectConsumerExec` requests the child physical operator for the <<spark-sql-catalyst-QueryPlan.adoc#outputSet, output schema attribute set>> when requested for the <<spark-sql-catalyst-QueryPlan.adoc#references, references>>.
+`ObjectConsumerExec` requests the child physical operator for the <<catalyst/QueryPlan.md#outputSet, output schema attribute set>> when requested for the <<catalyst/QueryPlan.md#references, references>>.

 [[implementations]]
 .ObjectConsumerExecs